 The value of the liability was determined by discounting the future interest payments until December 15, 2019, at a discount factor of 20% which was expected to estimate the borrowing rate available to the Company for similar instruments of debt having no conversion rights.
-The value of the residual was determined to be \$639,485 and has been recorded in equity.
-The liability was accreted to the total interest payable over the term of the debentures.
-Accretion expense of \$nil (2019 - \$nil) has been recorded and interest of \$22,865 (2019 - \$nil) has been accrued for the three months ended March 31, 2020.
+The value of the residual was determined to be \$639,485 and was recorded in equity.
+The liability will be accreted to the total interest payable over the term of the debentures.
+Interest expense of \$nil (2020 - \$22,865) has been recorded for these debentures for the three months ended March 31, 2021.

 Immediately following the issuance of these debentures, the Company paid a premium to the holders consisting of 6,696 units at a deemed value of \$21 per unit.
-Each unit was comprised of four Multiple Voting Shares and four share purchase warrants, with each warrant enabling its holder to acquire one further Multiple Voting Share from treasury upon payment of \$7.50 at any time within two years from the date of issuance of the first debenture of this series of debentures (Note 13(iii)).
+Each unit was comprised of four Multiple Voting Shares and four share purchase warrants, with each warrant enabling its holder to acquire one further Multiple Voting Share from treasury upon payment of \$7.50 at any time within two years from the date of issuance of the first debenture of this series of debentures.
 The value of the equity residual has been allocated to the conversion feature, Multiple Voting Shares and warrants based on their relative estimated fair values.